 Pill imprint 894 has been identified as Clopidogrel bisulfate 75 mg (base).

-Clopidogrel is used in the treatment of ischemic stroke; peripheral arterial disease; transient ischemic attack; heart attack; acute coronary syndrome (and more), and belongs to the drug class platelet aggregation inhibitors.
+Clopidogrel is used in the treatment of ischemic stroke; peripheral arterial disease; heart attack; ischemic stroke, prophylaxis; acute coronary syndrome (and more), and belongs to the drug class platelet aggregation inhibitors.
 There is no proven risk in humans during pregnancy.
 Clopidogrel 75 mg (base) is not a controlled substance under the Controlled Substance Act (CSA).